Hummus has a sneaky way of finding itself on many a snack plate.

-Once your baby is good to go on solids, chickpeas can be introduced to their diet.
+But once your baby is around six months of age and good to go on solids, chickpeas can be introduced to their diet.

 In fact, chickpeas hold such potential as baby fuel that there is continuous research being done on the use of them in both infant formula and as a first food.